RogerDev/Because/README.md

 ### Assessing a synthetic model:

-The command line program cTest will utilize cGraph.py and a synthetic model with generated data to determine the extent to which the defined Causal Model is consistent with the generated data.
+The command line program validationTest will utilize validationTest.py and a synthetic model with generated data to determine the extent to which the defined Causal Model is consistent with the generated data.

-    python causality/cTest.py <model file> [<numRecords>]
+    python causality/test/validationTest.py <model file> [<numRecords>]

     Example:
-        python causality/cTest.py models/M3.py
+        python causality/test/validationTest.py models/M3.py
-        python causality/cTest.py models/M3.py 10000
+        python causality/test/validationTest.py models/M3.py 10000

     If <numRecords> is not provided then all generated records will be used.